 Extreme Food Allergies: where a food allergy is so severe that the slightest exposure to the substance in question could cause a life-threatening anaphylactic reaction (for example where a reaction may be triggered other than by actually eating the foodstuff – such as by smell alone, or by minute trace elements on the hands of a staff member or another person), you must advise us in writing of the severe nature of the allergy at the time of booking.
-We then reserve the right to advise you that, in our considered view, the controls we are able to implement in the ski chalet environment are insufficient to guarantee the relevant person’s safety, in which case, should the relevant person (or in the case of a child, it’s legal guardian) choose to proceed with the booking, that person does so entirely at their own risk, and would be asked to confirm this in writing in order to confirm the booking.
+We then reserve the right to advise you that, in our considered view, the controls we can implement in the ski chalet environment are insufficient to guarantee the relevant person’s safety, in which case, should the relevant person (or in the case of a child, it’s legal guardian) choose to proceed with the booking, that person does so entirely at their own risk, and would be asked to confirm this in writing to confirm the booking.
 If you fail to advise us of a known extreme allergy at the point of booking, you will be in breach of contract, and we will therefore have no liability to you or any other person in the event of any incident.

 18. INTERNET ACCESS

 All of our rooms are equipped with a safe for securing guests’ valuables and all bedrooms have been fitted with lockable doors.
-However, we cannot be held responsible for the damage to, or loss or theft of personal belongings or ski equipment from our chalet accommodation (see also clause 14 (Insurance).
+However, we cannot be held responsible for the damage to, or loss, or theft of personal belongings or ski equipment from our chalet accommodation (see also clause 14 (Insurance).

 Smoking is prohibited throughout our chalets.
-A guest who breaches this policy will be liable for any cleaning costs resulting from such breach, and accepts liability for all consequential damages sought against Alpsports Ltd by its other guests and/or the property owners.
+A guest who breaches this policy will be liable for any cleaning costs resulting from such breach and accepts liability for all consequential damages sought against Alpsports Ltd by its other guests and/or the property owners.

 Headings within these booking terms and conditions are for reference purposes only and all images are intended to give a general impression only.